Should You Translate Digital Content?

 Connecting to Text United to Translate Digital Content

 When it comes to translating digital content, Text United has this exact solution to translate any kind of file; from app to web app to a website.
 We extract the translatable text from your resource files and translate it while your code will be left untouched.
-For websites, there is a simple approach to translate in context and directly on top of your website – and if you want to do it yourself using machine translation, it’s free.
+For websites, there is a simple approach to translate in context and directly on top of your website.

 You can connect Text United to: